 Whether you want to visit the National War Museum in Fort St. Elmo, St. Paul’s Catacombs or marvel at one of the prehistorical cathedrals, the doors are open.
-Most of the Maltese museums and cultural landmarks are managed by Heritage Malta, and their current opening hours can be found at the following link.
+Most of the Maltese museums and cultural landmarks are managed by Heritage Malta, and and you can find their current opening hours on their website.

-The most magnificent structure can be found, however, underground.
-It is the Hypogeum of Hal-Saflieni in Tarxien.
-The three-storey complex of corridors and halls hewn into the rock, whose purpose has not yet been conclusively established, is certainly worth visiting.
-To maintain the microclimate, the number of visitors is strictly regulated there, and therefore it is advisable to book a tour in advance.
+However, one of the most extraordinary structures lies underground—the Hypogeum of Hal-Saflieni in Tarxien.
+This three-storey complex of corridors and halls hewn into the rock, whose purpose remains the subject of ongoing debate, is undeniably worth a visit.
+To maintain the microclimate, the number of visitors is strictly regulated, so booking a tour in advance is advisable.

 Photo source: Shutterstock, Dreamstime, Unsplash.com